-The REMKO inverter heat pump is a so called split AC unit.
+The REMKO inverter heat pump is what is known as a split device.
 This means that it consists of an outdoor unit and an indoor unit, both of which are connected via refrigerant-carrying copper pipes.
 Thus there are no water-carrying pipes laid from the indoors to outdoors which need to be made frost proof.
-The outdoor unit contains only the condenser, the evaporator and the expansion valve.
+The outdoor unit consists only of the compressor, the evaporator and the expansion valve.
 This means that the outdoor unit is considerably smaller.
-The indoor module contains the system's condenser and the connections for the heating network.
+The indoor unit contains the system's condenser and the connections for the heating network.